edge-cloud/www.edge-cloud.net/_posts/2015-08-21-building-a-cumulus-networks-vx-cloud-lab-with-ravello-systems.md

   </p>
 </div>

-The architecture will include two spine switches (spine1 and spine2) as well as two leaf switches (leaf1 and leaf2), cross connected in a typical <a href="https://en.wikipedia.org/wiki/Clos_network" target="_blank">CLOS network architecture</a>.
+The architecture will include two spine switches (spine1 and spine2) as well as two leaf switches (leaf1 and leaf2), cross connected in a typical [CLOS network architecture](https://en.wikipedia.org/wiki/Clos_network).
 For the four point-to-point connections between the devices we will use the depicted RFC1918 IP ranges, while making the management interface of the switches available over the internet (not depicted).

 **Uploading the Cumulus Networks VX image into Ravello Systems**